Frequently Asked Questions

 What else do you do?

-My background is in technical theatre, which I've been working in for the past ten years.
-I've decided to pursue union benefits with IATSE (the International Alliance for Theatrical Stage Employees) Local One, so my schedule oscillates between that and fight directing.
+My background is in technical theatre, which I've been working in for the past twenty years.
+I decided to pursue union benefits with the IATSE (the International Alliance for Theatrical Stage Employees) Local One, which is just a fancy way of saying I work behind-the-scenes on Broadway, so my schedule oscillates between that and fight directing.
 I also own a business in health and wellness, which completes the work/life/balance trifecta.
-It's a non-traditional mix, but I get to do what I love everyday so I wouldn't trade it for the world.
+It's a non-traditional mix, but I get to do what I love everyday, so I wouldn't trade it for the world.

 What kind of violence do you most like to work on?